 PROF. JAYANT S VAIDYA

-I am Professor of Surgery and Oncology and Consultant Surgeon.
+I am Professor of Surgery and Oncology at University College London.
 Over the last 25 years, I have looked after over 2500 breast cancer patients.

 I have over 200 original scholarly publications in a wide range of medical fields.
 My main research aim over the past twenty years has been to improve our understanding and treatment of breast cancer.
 Progressive thinking and research has led to changes in the way breast cancer is treated today.